The modified Icom IC-2A/T HT with a broadband

 One of the goals of these modifications was to retain complete function as if it were a stock radio, so I wanted to be sure that the microphone jack would still work as designed, so I needed to multiplex both the microphone audio (and keying) and the IF onto the tip of the microphone connector as I wasn't really planning to use the signal meter and a remote microphone at the same time.
-Because of the very large difference in frequencies (audio versus 10.7 MHz) it is very easy to separate the two using capacitors and an inductor: The 10.7 MHz IF signal is passed directly to the connector with the series capacitor while the 10.7 MHz IF signal is blocked from the radio's internal microphone/PTT line with a small choke: Anything from 4.7uH to 100uH will work fine.
+Because of the very large difference in frequencies (audio versus 10.7 MHz) it is very easy to separate the two using capacitors and an inductor: The 10.7 MHz IF signal is passed directly to the connector with a series capacitor (such as 100pF) while the 10.7 MHz IF signal is blocked from the radio's internal microphone/PTT line with a small choke: Anything from 4.7uH to 100uH will work fine.

 The modifications at the microphone jack.

 Click on the image for a larger version.